Indiana University Public Art and Cultural Heritage Collection

 Reason for Policy

-Art is a valuable resource of the university, financially, culturally and for teaching purposes.
+Art and objects are valuable resources of the university, financially, culturally and for teaching and research purposes.
 It is prudent and necessary to establish a policy and guidelines concerning the acquisition, borrowing, and loaning of art or objects not housed in IU’s accredited museums to ensure that items are acquired ethically and that said items are properly accessioned and maintained.

 The activities governing the acquisition, housing, maintenance, and care of the IU Public Art and Cultural Heritage Collection will strive to follow guidelines set down for museum collections whenever possible.
 However, as this collection has not been assembled for the same purpose as that of a museum, the university retains the right to address issues on an individual basis according to its own priorities, rather than follow AAM regulations.